benjypng/logseq-things3-plugin/README.md

 ## Setup

-Due to the lack of an official API from Things3, some manual setup is required:
+Due to the lack of an official API from Things3, some manual workaround is required:

 1. Locate your Things3 database file at:
    ```